pedroCX486/dockerized-youtrack-arm64/README.md

 4- `docker compose up`

-And when you're done setting you YouTrack and ready to run as daemon:
+And when you're done setting up YouTrack (follow the instructions on JetBrains website if you need help with that) and is ready to run the container as daemon:

 1- `CTRL+C` to stop container

-2 `docker compose up -d`
+2- `docker compose up -d`

-Done!
+And done!